Sport Medicine & Injury Clinic in Chicago

 Rotator Cuff Injuries

 The four muscles that surround your shoulder and allow the wide range of motion that you have with your arm is called the “rotator cuff.”
 An injury or a tear in any of those muscles is defined as a rotator cuff injury.
+Be sure to speak to one of our sports medicine doctors to really understand potential solutions to rotator cuff injuries.

 A musculoskeletal sports injury is another commonly used term for the wider category of sports injuries that impact both muscles or bones.
 We’ve listed several above.
 More examples of musculoskeletal sports injuries are: